panggi/panggi.com/_posts/articles/2015-06-18-get-list-of-tor-exit-ip-addresses-using-ruby.md

     $ ["162.247.72.201", "24.187.20.8", "162.248.160.151", "193.34.117.51",...]
    {% endraw %}

-Now you can use this IP addresses for whatever you want like blocking the access of anyone with these IP addresses that visits your site.
+Now you can use these IP addresses for whatever you want like blocking the access of anyone with these IP addresses that visits your site.